-As our first example, we applied the hill climb algorithm to the power grid depicted in Figure \ref{optimization_from_er}a, which corresponds to a network built starting from the Erdos-Renyi (ER) model \cite{newman2010} with $n = 100$ vertices and average degree $\langle k \rangle = 4$.
-In ER networks, edges are added with probability $p = \langle k \rangle / n$, independent from any other edge already connecting the vertices.
-Half of the vertices were randomly selected as generators with $P = 1$, and the other half as consumers, with $P = -1$.
-We assume $\alpha = 1.0$.
-Figure \ref{optimization_from_er}b shows the optimized network obtained by applying our algorithm.
+Let us illustrate the case of decentralized power grids by considering (synthetic) networks built from the Erdos-Renyi (ER) model \cite{newman2010} with $n = 100$ vertices and average degree $\langle k \rangle = 4$.
+In ER networks, edges are added with probability $p = \langle k \rangle / n$, independently of the vertex degree.
+Half of the vertices were randomly selected as generators with $P = 1\alpha^2$, and the other half as consumers, with $P = -1\alpha^2$.
+An example of the network considered in the optimization process is depicted in Figure \ref{optimization_from_er}.

-Figures \ref{er_opt_er_order_par}a and \ref{er_opt_er_order_par}c show the evolution of the order parameter $r$, given by equation (\ref{kuramoto_order_parameter_definition}), for the non-optimized and optimized networks, respectively.
-Figures \ref{er_opt_er_order_par}b and \ref{er_opt_er_order_par}d show the average squared velocity $v^2$ given by equation (\ref{velocity_order_parameter_definition}).
-In this case, 10 different runs of the algorithm were computed and the synchronization diagrams for each one are depicted in the graphics.
+The left panel shows the original power grid, whereas the right one shows the optimized network obtained by employing the algorithm.
+We considered an ensemble of 12 ER random networks, again with $n = 100$ and $\langle k \rangle = 4$, carefully chosen to have the same number of edges.
+The role of each vertex (generator or consumer) is the same for all networks in the ensemble.

+We call a synchronization diagram of a network the graphics of the dimensionless parameters $r$ and and $v^2$, given respectively by the equations (\ref{kuramoto_order_parameter_definition}) and (\ref{velocity_order_parameter_definition}), as functions of the parameter $K$.
+Figures \ref{er_opt_er_order_par}a and \ref{er_opt_er_order_par}b depict the synchronization diagrams for the non-optimal network ensemble, while \ref{er_opt_er_order_par}c and \ref{er_opt_er_order_par}d correspond to the synchrony-optimized outputs from the algorithm.

-The synchronization diagrams of Figure \ref{er_opt_er_order_par} were calculated starting from $K = 0$ and integrating the equations of motion (\ref{kuramoto_power_grid_definition}) for a time interval $T_r = 300$ and then averaging the corresponding values of $r$ and $v^2$ in the next time interval of length $\delta T = 100$.
-We repeated these steps, using the outcome of the last run as initial conditions of the next step, with increments of $\delta K = 0.02$ until $K$ reached the value $K = 1.5$.
-From this point, we reversed the step direction and started to decrease the value of $K$, again with steps of size $\delta K$.
-By means of this procedure, we have two synchronization diagrams, called the \emph{forward} and \emph{backward} continuations\cite{gomez-gardenes2011}, respectively, and the hysteresis loop appears when they do not coincide.
+The graphics of Figure \ref{er_opt_er_order_par} were plotted starting from $K = 0$, with increments of $\delta K = 0.02\alpha^2$ until $K$ reached the value $K = 1.5\alpha^2$.
+At each step, the outcome of the last run is used as initial conditions to the next one.
+From this point, we reversed the step direction and started to decrease the value of $K$, again with steps of size $\delta K=0.02\alpha^2$.
+By means of this procedure, we have two synchronization diagrams, called the \emph{forward} and \emph{backward} continuations\cite{gomez-gardenes2011}, respectively, and a hysteresis loop is formed in the situations where they do not coincide.